 Conclusion

 Substation equipment plays a central role in modern electrical infrastructure.
-These systems regulate voltage, protect grid stability, and ensure electricity reaches homes, businesses, and industries safely.
+These systems regulate voltage, protect grid stability, and ensure safe electricity delivery to homes and industries.

-As energy demand grows and renewable power generation expands, substations are becoming more advanced.
-Technologies such as digital monitoring, smart grid communication, and predictive maintenance are transforming traditional electrical infrastructure.
+As energy demand increases and renewable integration expands, substations continue to evolve.
+Technologies like digital monitoring, smart grid systems, and predictive maintenance are transforming traditional networks.